baaivision/Emu/README.md

 ## Schedule

-We are commited to open-sourcing all Emu related materials, including:
+We are committed to open-sourcing all Emu related materials, including:

 - [x] The weights of **Emu** and **Emu-I**
 - [x] Inference example for interleaved image-text as input, text as output
 - [ ] Video inference example
-- [ ] The weights of image decoder & image generation/blending example
+- [ ] Weights of image decoder & image generation/blending example
-- [ ] The YT-Storyboard-1B pretraining data
+- [ ] YT-Storyboard-1B pretraining data
-- [ ] The pretraining code
+- [ ] Pretraining code
-- [ ] The instruction tuning code
+- [ ] Instruction tuning code
-- [ ] The evaluation code
+- [ ] Evaluation code

 We hope to foster the growth of our community through open-sourcing and promoting collaboration👬.
 Let's step towards multimodal intelligence together🍻.